 I am a CNRS Directeur de recherche.
-From January 2011, I work in the Laboratoire d'Informatique Gaspard-Monge at the University Paris-Est Marne-la-Vallée, where I belong to the AlgoB group.
+I am part of the Laboratoire d'Informatique Gaspard-Monge at the newly created Gustave Eiffel University (until 2019, University Paris-Est Marne-la-Vallée), where I belong to the MoA (Models and Algorithms) group.

 My general field is Theoretical Computer Science, but my research

 subjects evolved over time.
 During last years, I

 have been doing research in the area of discrete algorithms:

 engineering.
 I am also particularly interested in bioinformatics,

 especially in algorithmic methods of biosequence analysis.
 Please